Charlton, Worcestershire

 Charlton lies between the River Avon and Bredon Hill.
 Evesham is 3 miles to the east, and Pershore 5 miles to the west, but its postal address is Pershore rather than Evesham.

 Fladbury and Cropthorne are its neighbouring villages, both within a mile Fladbury is just over the River Avon and Cropthorne up the hill.

+The name Charlton derives from the Old English ceorltūn meaning 'settlement of the free peasants'.